Virtual data room examples: what they look like and how to pick one

 Datasite interface

 Datasite (formerly Merrill Corporation) is the platform you'll hear about when someone is running a serious institutional M&A process.
 Goldman Sachs, Blackstone, and Johnson & Johnson use it.
 The feature set is deep - AI-assisted redaction, automated document categorization, full-text multilingual search, structured Q&A workflows, visual analytics dashboards, ISO 27001 and SOC 2 compliance.
 It's built for processes where you're managing hundreds of bidders, thousands of documents, and multiple concurrent workstreams.
 Pricing is not published and requires going through their sales team - typical costs can reach $7,000 for 10,000 pages and well above that for complex deals.
-Not relevant for most startup fundraising.
-Relevant if you're a late-stage company being acquired by a large strategic or financial buyer.

 Best for: global cross-border M&A, capital markets, compliance-heavy deals